Benarrt/rhDiff/Readme.md

 ### delta_test

-Tests id delta for signatutre_file and new_file is created correctky.
+Tests id delta for signatutre_file and new_file is created correctly.
 **Not yet implemented.**